Hand to God (play): Act 1

-Jason is woken up in the morning by Tyrone, who has been sewn back together and had teeth added to his mouth.
-Tyrone, angered by Jason tearing him in half, harasses Jason for his dreams of a happy life and hope to live like his dad.
-Tyrone claims that Jason's father was miserable and ate himself to death because he resented his child.
+When none of the students show up for puppet class the next day, Pastor Greg tries to comfort Margery and reveals his feelings for her.
+Margery gently turns him down, claiming it is too soon since her husband's death.
+As the rejected Pastor Greg leaves, he insists that they perform in front of the next Sunday's service.
+Frustrated, Margery starts destroying parts of the classroom just as Timothy enters with his puppet.
+Seeing her rampage, he joins in on her command, their actions becoming increasingly sexual before they give in to their urges and engage in violent intercourse.
+At home, Jason is woken up in the morning by Tyrone, who has been sewn back together and had teeth added to his mouth.
+Tyrone, angered by Jason tearing him in half, harasses Jason for his naïveté, claiming his father was miserable and ate himself to death because he resented his child.
 He convinces Jason to return to the church and tell everyone exactly what he thinks of them, and to act rude to Jessica so she will like him.
-Jason, with little choice, agrees.